preetsanjam/Web_Development/CSS/notes.md

         `property: value;`
     <br>
     `}`
 - One of the orders for pseudo class selectors is LVHA (link, visited, hover, anchor).
+- CSS Selectors have a concept of **structural pseudo-classes** to allow the selection of elements based on extra information that is available in the document tree which cannot be represented by any other simple selectors or combinators.